pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-08-tail-call-optimization.md

 ---
 title: Should I always use tail recursion?
 date: 2021-07-08
-description: "The short answer is the dreaded ... it depends."
+description: "The short answer if we should always use tail recursion is the dreaded, **it depends**."
 image: images/posts/tail-call-optimization.png
 images:
   - images/posts/tail-call-optimization.png